Head and neck cancer: Caregiver stress

 Caregivers for people with head and neck cancer show higher rates of caregiver stress and poorer mental health compared to both the general population and those caring for people with different diseases.
 Caregivers show increased rates of depression, anxiety and post-traumatic stress disorder and physical health decline.
 Caregivers frequently report loss associated with their caring role, including loss of role, certainty, security, finances, intimacy and enjoyment from social activities.

-The high symptom burden patients' experience necessitates complex caregiver roles, often requiring hospital staff training, which caregivers can find distressing when asked to do so for the first time.
-It is becoming increasingly apparent that caregivers (most often spouses, children, or close family members) might not be adequately informed about, prepared for, or trained for the tasks and roles they will encounter during the treatment and recovery phases of this unique patient population, which span both technical and emotional support.
-Examples of technically difficult caregiver duties include tube feeding, oral suctioning, wound maintenance, medication delivery safe for tube feeding, and troubleshooting home medical equipment.
-If the cancer affects the mouth or larynx, caregivers must also find a way to effectively communicate among themselves and with their healthcare team.
+The high symptom burden patients experience necessitates complex caregiver roles, often requiring hospital staff training, which caregivers can find distressing when asked to do so for the first time.
+It is becoming increasingly apparent that caregivers (most often spouses, children, or close family members) might not be adequately informed about, prepared for, or trained for the tasks and roles they will encounter during the treatment and recovery phases of this unique patient population, which spans both technical and emotional support.
+Examples of technically difficult caregiver duties include tube feeding, oral suctioning, wound maintenance, medication delivery, safe tube feeding, and troubleshooting home medical equipment.
+If the cancer affects the mouth or larynx, caregivers must also find a way to communicate effectively among themselves and with their healthcare team.
 This is in addition to providing emotional support for the person undergoing cancer therapy.

 Of note, caregivers who report lower quality of life demonstrate increased burden and fatigue that extend beyond the treatment phase.
-Factors promoting coping and resilience among caregivers include access to information and support, supportive mechanisms to aid transition from treatment to recovery and personal attributes such as optimism and perspective.
+Factors promoting coping and resilience among caregivers include access to information and support, supportive mechanisms to aid transition from treatment to recovery, and personal attributes such as optimism and perspective.